icon

 The Bank of Canada has many roles in Canadian economic life such as issuing monetary policy and bank notes.
 It has evolved, however, as a major player in inflation fighting.
 The Bank of Canada aims to keep inflation at the 2% midpoint of an inflation-control target range of 1% to 3%.
 The inflation target is expressed as the year-over-year increase in thetotal consumer price index (CPI).

-Between March 2022 and July 2023, the Bank of Canada raised its policy interest rate at least 10 times with the desire to curb economic activity, reduce demand and thus curb inflationary tendencies within the economy.
+Between March 2022 and July 2023, the Bank of Canada raised its policy interest rate 10 times with the desire to curb economic activity, reduce demand, and thus curb inflationary tendencies within the economy.

-In 2024, Canada's inflation is hovering around the 2% target.
-As of October, inflation is at 2%, an increase from the previous month, but overall, it was an indication the economy was stabilizing.
-However, several significant challenges have emerged since then, including rising unemployment, a weakening Canadian dollar, and tariff threats from the U.S. To guard against the economy becoming too weak, the Bank introduced a stimulus measure in December, reducing rates by another 50 bps.
+In 2024, Canada's inflation hovered around the 2% target, an indication the economy was stabilizing.
+However, several significant challenges have emerged since then, including rising unemployment, a weakening Canadian dollar, and tariff threats from the U.S. To guard against the economy becoming too weak, the Bank introduced a stimulus measure in December 2024, reducing rates by another 50 bps.

 The Bank carries out monetary policy by influencing short-term interest rates.
 It does this by adjusting the target for the overnight rate on eight fixed dates each year.
 The overnight rate is the interest rate at which a bank lends or borrows funds from another institution in the overnight market.
 In Canada, the overnight rate is the interest rate the central bank sets to target monetary policy.